 I know that soft play can be the worst of all parent nightmares, but lets face it, the kids love it.
-If you have preschool age kids they can be great places to visit during school holidays and off peak periods.
+If you have preschool age kids they can be great places to visit during term time and off peak periods this autumn.

 Play Indoor Golf

 Following our experience of mini-golf earlier in the year, I’m definitely adding indoor golf to this list.
-If there is a centre near you, check out the latest offers and discounts and get yourself signed up for some great family fun.
+If there is a centre near you, check out the latest offers and discounts and get yourself signed up for some great family fun this fall.

 I bet everyone did a lot of swimming over the summer didn’t they?
 It’s a great activity for all the family in terms of exercise and building up those life saving skills.
-Make going swimming regularly something you carry on into autumn/winter too.
+Make going swimming regularly one of your regular autumn activities with the family.

 Make a Pot

 If your family are creative, then why not book a session to go and make a pot.
-You will all have a lovely keepsake you can bring away with you too.
+You will all have a lot of messy fun and a lovely keepsake you can bring away with you too.